equalitie/ouinet/README.md

     ...

-Note down the `<CACHE_PUB_KEY>` string in the above output since clients will need it as the *distributed cache index*.
+Note down the `<CACHE_PUB_KEY>` string in the above output since clients will need it as the *public key for HTTP signatures*.
 You may also find that value in the `ed25519-public-key` file in the injector repository.

 When you are done testing the Ouinet injector, you may shut it down by hitting Ctrl+C.

 ### Running a test client

-To perform some tests using a Ouinet client and an existing injector, you first need to know the *injector endpoint* (only for testing) and *credentials* (if needed), its *TLS certificate*, and its *public key*.
-These use to be respectively an IP address and port (or an I2P peer identity), a `<USER>:<PASSWORD>` string, a path to a PEM file, and an Ed25519 public key (hexadecimal or Base32).
+To perform some tests using a Ouinet client and an existing test injector, you first need to know the *injector endpoint* and *credentials*, its *TLS certificate*, and its *public key for HTTP signatures*.
+These use to be respectively a `tcp:<IP>:<PORT>` string, a `<USER>:<PASSWORD>` string, a path to a PEM file, and an Ed25519 public key (hexadecimal or Base32).

 You need to configure the Ouinet client to use the aforementioned parameters.
 If you have a local build, create a copy of the `repos/client` repository